 To stop the possible spread of Covid-19, it is recommended that when you return home after work, you take all the necessary precautions to ensure that you and everyone in your home bubble are safe.
 See guidelines for Returning Home After Work.

 At the end of each day, our regular cleaners will enter the building and include these additional measures, along with the normal regular cleaning processes:

-Accompanying this document is a document entitled “Covid- 19 Health Declaration”.
+Accompanying this email and attached to this document is a document entitled “Covid- 19 Health Declaration”.
 You are required to fill out this form and return it to your Line-Producer prior to starting work at all Alert Levels until further notice.
 If you answer yes to any of the questions, do not come in to work and call your Line Producer or our Health and Safety Manager to discuss next steps.
 You may also need to confirm your health status on an ongoing basis, as reasonably required.

 If you have any concerns about your health, age or any underlying conditions please check with your GP or Healthline.

 Check the Ministry of Health website for up-to-date symptoms and protocols:

 Currently recognised symptoms are one or more of the following: a cough; a high temperature (at least 38°C); shortness of breath; sore throat; sneezing and runny nose; temporary loss of smell.

 SUSPECTED OR CONFIRMED CASE OF COVID-19 AT WORK?